MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

     gaussian_upper_leaflet = curvature_upper_leaflet.results.average_gaussian

-You can find more complex examples in the notebooks available in the :ref:`tutorials` page.
+You can find more detailed examples in the notebooks available in the :ref:`tutorials` page.

 .. _membrane-protein: